 Therefore, I decided to make an easily adaptable, critical thinking one-pager.
 Each option has students formulate their one page around an essential or compelling question.
 Any information they collect on the page is targeted towards supporting that compelling question.
 For middle school students, you might give them the question as the teacher.
 High school students can generate their own question.

-Would you like your own copy for editing and implementing?
+Would you like your own copy for editing and implementation?
 It’s easy, simply click on the link below.

 You’ll also be signed up for my weekly (ish) newsletter.
-My newsletter includes my musings, ideas, and reflections about teaching History.
+My newsletter simply updates you on new blog posts.
+They include my musings, ideas, curated book lists, and reflections about teaching History.

 Just click here to grab your copy!